 Jayaswal Neco Industries Limited (JNIL) is the flagship company of the ₹3500 Crore NECO Group of Industries.
-Jayaswal Neco Industries Limited, as it stands today, started in 1976 as a small scale Iron Foundry unit at Nagpur.
-Today Jayaswal Neco Industries Limited (Foundry Division) has grown to be India's largest producer of Iron & Steel castings with an installed capacity of 140,000 MTPA.
+Jayaswal Neco Industries Limited, as it stands today, started in 1976 as a small-scale Iron Foundry unit at Nagpur.
+Today Jayaswal Neco Industries Limited (Foundry Division) has grown to be India's largest producer of Iron & Steel castingswith an installed capacity of 140,000 MTPA.
 Its foundries are located across the states of Maharashtra & Chhattisgarh.

-In 1996, JNIL established a 1 Million MTPA Steel plant at Siltara Growth Centre (Raipur).
-The Steel Plant Division produces Iron & Steel products catering to the need of Automotives, Engineering, Power, Railways, Bearings, Structural and Fasteners Industries in India.
-JNIL-Steel Plant Division has an installed production capacity of 700,000 MTPA through the Blast furnace route and another 300,000 MTPA through the Direct Reduced Iron (DRI) route.
-Its products include speciality Steels: Hot Rolled Bars in Rounds & Squares, Wire rods in coils and high strength Leaf springs in Flats.
-The plant also boasts of 5 captive power plants based on waste heat recovery which produces about 60 MW/day.
-The Steel plant is under expansion that will see its capacity to be enhanced to about 2 Million MTPA.
+In 1996, JNIL established a 1 million MTPA Steel plant at Sitara Growth Centre (Raipur).
+The Steel Plant Division produces Iron & Steel products catering to the need of Automotive, Engineering, Power, Railways, Bearings, Structural and Fasteners Industries in India.
+JNIL-Steel Plant Division has an installed production capacity of 700,000 MTPA through the Blastfurnace route and another 300,000 MTPA through the Direct Reduced Iron (DRI) route.
+Its products include specialty Steels: Hot Rolled Bars in Rounds & Squares, Wire rods in coilsand high strength Leaf springs in Flats.
+The plant also boasts of 5 captive power plants basedon waste heat recovery which produces about 60 MW/day.
+The Steel plant is under expansion that will see its capacity to be enhanced to about 2 million MTPA. the flagship Company of the Neco Group, was originally incorporated as a Private Limited Company and obtained the Certificate of Incorporation on November 28, 1972.
+It commenced commercial operations in 1976 for the manufacture of cast iron pipes and fittings by setting up their first foundry at Nagpur, Maharashtra.
+Subsequently the company was converted into a Public Limited Company on November 21, 1985.